AppWerft/Ti.Fidel/README.md

 gradle tasks
 gradle getDeps
 ```
-After this you can copy all archives to `android/lib`
+After this you can copy all archives from folder `allPackages` to `android/lib`

 ## Basic usage